PMT (Pressuremeter Test)

-The pressiometric test (PMT) consists of pressiometric probe placed in the tested soil and gradually filled with water.
+The Pressuremeter test (PMT) consists of pressuremeter probe placed in the tested soil and gradually filled with water.
 The subsequent swelling of soil or rock around the hole is determined as a dependence of the measured volume of water on the pressure increment that is gradually increased in a priory defined time intervals.

-The pressiometric test provides the following parameters as a function of depth:
+The pressuremeter test provides the following parameters as a function of depth:

-- pressiometric (Menard) modulus Em [MPa] - is obtained from the pressiometric test and depends on the type of sheath of probe (rubber sleeve, perforated casing).
+- pressuremeter (Menard) modulus Em - is obtained from the pressuremeter test and depends on the type of sheath of probe (rubber sleeve, perforated casing).

-The results of pressiometric tests (PMT) can beinto the program by inserting the file in different formats (eg. *.TXT, *.CSV, *.XLSX, *.ODS).
+The results of pressuremeter tests (PMT) can beinto the program as .txt data.

 EN ISO 22476-4: Geotechnical investigation and testing - Field testing.
 Part 4: Menard pressuremeter test, 2005.